-- She’s not “just shy”.
+- Avoid labels.
 Try not to say things like "Sarah's just shy" when she behaves that way – especially not in front of Sarah, who may come to believe that her behavior is a trait and not a temporary state.
 Toddlers and preschoolers also may interpret that label as a legitimate excuse for getting out of uncomfortable social situations.
 Instead, say something like "Sarah has trouble meeting new people, but she's working on it."

 - No teasing.
 Don't tease your child about her shyness.
 This will simply embarrass her and make the problem worse.

-- Baby steps.
+- Going slowly.
 Try not to overwhelm your child with too much company or too much stimulation.
 Shy children are often more comfortable playing with one friend at a time instead of with a group of friends.
-Don't force her into large group activities.
+Don't force him into large group activities.

-- Taking the lead.
+- Being the leader.
 Encourage a shy child to play occasionally with another child who's a year or two younger.
 This puts the shy child into a leadership position, which is something she seldom feels with peers.
-It also may give her more confidence when she plays with children her own age.
+It also may give him more confidence when she plays with children his own age.